 I was recently asked to give some ideas on how a couple can improve their relationship if their sexual preferences are not compatible.
-It inspired me to explore what goes into sex compatibility below.
+It inspired me to share things that are helpful to know about sex compatibility, for those of you who are feeling mismatched in the bedroom.

 Here is a non-exhaustive list of things that people consider important when it comes to sex compatibility: